At least 60 people killed in militia attack in eastern DR Congo | Science-Environment

 At least 60 people killed in militia attack in eastern DR Congo

-At least 60 people were killed in a militia attack on Wednesday morning at a displaced persons' camp in eastern Democratic Republic of Congo, the head of a local humanitarian group and a witness said.
+At least 60 people were killed in a militia attack early on Wednesday at a displaced persons' camp in eastern Democratic Republic of Congo, according to the head of a local humanitarian group and a camp resident.

 - Country:

-At least 60 people were killed in a militia attack on Wednesday morning at a displaced persons' camp in eastern Democratic Republic of Congo, the head of a local humanitarian group and a witness said.
-Both sources told Reuters the CODECO militia was responsible for the killings, which took place about 0200 GMT at the Savo camp in Ituri province.
+At least 60 people were killed in a militia attack early on Wednesday at a displaced persons' camp in eastern Democratic Republic of Congo, according to the head of a local humanitarian group and a camp resident.
+Both sources told Reuters that the CODECO militia was responsible for the killings at about 0200 GMT at the Savo camp in Ituri province.

+Ituri army spokesman Jules Ngongo confirmed the attack by CODECO and gave a provisional toll of about 20 dead.
+Congolese troops came into contact with the militia Tuesday night but the assailants changed direction and got past them to reach the camp, he said.

+CODECO is one of an array of militias operating in eastern Congo amid longstanding tensions over land and resources.
+Its fighters have killed hundreds of civilians in Ituri and forced thousands to flee their homes, according to the United Nations.
+In recent months it has targeted displacement camps, where some people had settled after fleeing other attacks by CODECO.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)